 Procrastination can stop you from making decisions.
 It sure stops me at times.
-Fortunately, it’s possible to stop feeling helpless when you learn how to feel the choice and take control of your decision making.
+Fortunately, it’s possible to stop feeling helpless when you learn how to feel a choice and take control of your decision-making.

 Designing my life

 Every day I work towards goals and invest time in personal development.
 Naturally, at times, it can be confusing knowing what to do.
 Yes, I may reverse engineer my goal and I know the basic steps to achieve the goal, yet I still think about it for a long time, before I proceed.
 Maybe there are times that you procrastinate way too long too.

 In general, you know what you want.
 In fact, you may even have written your life’s blueprint, yet the worry is still there.
 Decisions need to be made.
 As you and I both know the wrong decision can have a personal effect and maybe even a business effect.
 I guess the answer is to really understand what you want in life.
 However, finding your purpose and really understanding how you want to live your life takes time.
 It involves working out and making some tough decisions.

 As a scout, I used to go on a penny hike where you flip a coin at every junction to decide which way to go.
 It was fun to do at the time, as you never knew where it would take you.
 The direction to go was chosen by a flip of the coin.
 At every junction, you flip a coin and if the coin lands head up you go right and if the coin landed tails up you turned left.